viamrobotics/docs/docs/registry/configure.md

 ### Add a local module

-To add a local module on your robot:
+To add a local module on your machine:

 1. Navigate to the **Config** tab of your machine's page on [the Viam app](https://app.viam.com).